 Please know that we will not release your e-mail address for any other purpose and we assure you that any e-mail we send will be infrequent and concise.

 We are providing WISER because we want to support and assist the emergency responder community with useful information.
 We would like to make WISER as helpful, intuitive, and powerful as possible.
 We welcome your comments about how to improve WISER, any issues you have with it, and any technical problems in installing or using it.
 If you have a technical problem, we would like to know the specifics of the platform you are running it on, and exactly what happened.

 Microsoft® Windows® based PC (XP or later) with 25 megabytes of hard disk space and the Microsoft® .NET Framework 3.5 Service Pack 1 (if your computer does not have .NET, the installer will aid in downloading and installing it)

 Apple iPhone, iPod touch, or iPad running OS 4.2 or higher with 30 megabytes of storage space

 Google Android device running version 2.1 (Eclair) or later of the Android OS with 28 megabytes of storage space

-BlackBerry devices running OS 4.5 or higher with 52K of storage space; Internet connection
+BlackBerry devices running OS 4.5 to 7.1 with 52K of storage space; Internet connection

 Microsoft Pocket PC 2003 or later mobile device with 22 megabytes of storage space

-Microsoft Windows Mobile 5.0 or later mobile device with 22 megabytes of storage space
+Microsoft Windows Mobile 5.0 to 6.5 mobile device with 22 megabytes of storage space